Ruchi0214/guardnel/README.md

 * **Transparent Auditing**: Maintains a live **Privacy Audit Log** for regulatory compliance.

 ---
+### ❌ 1.
+THE EXISTING SYSTEM (Risk)

+Current real-time video monitoring and surveillance systems operate on a "Trust-then-Process" model.

+#### **Core Flaws:**
+* **Centralized Vulnerability**: Raw, unmasked video feeds are transmitted over the network and stored centrally before any privacy redaction occurs.
+* **The 'Privacy Window'**: There is a significant time delay (seconds or even minutes) between data capture and PII masking.
+During this window, sensitive biometric data is vulnerable to breaches, leaks, or misuse.
+* **Lack of Autonomy**: Redaction decisions are often manual or rely on rigid, post-processing rules.
+There is no "ethical intelligence" at the point of capture.
+* **Regulatory Risk**: This architecture creates massive GDPR and ethical compliance liabilities for companies handling live video streams.

+---

+### ✅ 2.
+THE PROPOSED SYSTEM (Solution)

+We are introducing the **Guardnel** protocol: an autonomous, proactive, "Process-then-Trust" system architected on a **Zero-Trust** model at the edge.

+#### **Core Architectural Shift:**
+Instead of redacting data that has already been breached, **Guardnel** redacts *before* the breach can occur.

+#### **Key Innovations:**
+* **Autonomous Edge Enforcement**: Guardnel agents watch the video stream locally, at the **Stream Edge Network**.
+Redaction happens instantly, before a single byte of biometric data leaves the environment.
+* **Ultra-Low Latency (<30ms)**: By utilizing the `YoloDetector` and local inference nodes (powered by the **Vision Agents SDK**), visual masking (blurring) is applied instantaneously to the live feed.
+There is zero 'Privacy Window'.
+* **Cognitive Ethical Reasoning**: **Gemini 3 Flash** native APIs provide real-time, context-aware reasoning.
+The agent doesn't just "detect a face"; it "understands" the privacy context and confirms the breach before enforcing the visual mask.
+* **Immutable Compliance (Audit Log)**: Every event—from detection to enforcement—is logged in a secure, immutable **Privacy Audit Log**.
+This ensures that compliance is automated and auditable, not an afterthought.

+---

+### 🏆 Executive Level Impact
+* **Existing System:** Reactionary compliance.
+Data is risky.
+Company is liable.
+* **Proposed System:** Proactive enforcement.
+Data is secure.
+Company is compliant.

+This engineering approach directly fulfills the mission objectives of **Vision Agents: Alpha Protocol**, creating an autonomous multi-modal agent for low-latency video intelligence.

 ## ⚙️ SYSTEM ARCHITECTURE & DATA FLOW
 The architecture is designed to handle high-throughput video streams through the **Stream Edge Network**.